Sufficient Invariant Learning for Distribution Shift: Experiments

+We evaluate each algorithm through the loss surface in each direction (second and third columns of \cref{fig:fig2}).
+When Env 2 exhibits sharpness for $\theta_{1}^{\text{I}}$ (first row of \cref{fig:fig2}), it indicates that learning the invariant feature corresponding to $\theta_{1}^{\text{I}}$ may result in a large generalization gap \citep{keskar2016large}.
+However, GDRO does not incorporate regularization on flatness and only considers the loss at the current parameter, allowing convergence to a sharp solution.
+From \cref{thm}, it implies the large gradient norm, and this situation does not constitute successful SIL.
+In contrast, ASGDRO, which takes into account the loss in neighboring parameters, avoids sharp regions for $\theta_{1}^{\text{I}}$ (b-1 and c-1 in \cref{fig:fig2}).

-When the loss surface of Group 2 is flat for $\vtheta_{1}^{inv}$ (second row in Figure \ref{fig:fig2}), we can say that the model performs SIL.
-GDRO, however, has the same loss at the optimal point in this situation as in the previous case, meaning that GDRO does not specifically regularize the model to perform SIL.
-On the other hand, ASGDRO has an optimal parameter point when $\vtheta_{1}^{inv}$ is flat, unlike before, and through this, we can say that flatness can regularize the model to sufficiently learn various invariant features.
-As a result, considering flatness, we can perform SIL and make more robust predictions in distribution shift settings, utilizing the multiple invariant features.
+When Env 2 is flat for $\theta_{1}^{\text{I}}$ (second row in \cref{fig:fig2}), we say that the model performs SIL if it converges into the common flat minima between Env 1 and Env 2.
+However, GDRO has the same loss at the optimal point in this situation as in the previous case, indicating that GDRO does not specifically regularize the model to perform SIL.
+On the other hand, ASGDRO, by accounting for common flat minima, identifies an optimal parameter that promotes learning of diverse invariant mechanisms (b-2 and c-2 in \cref{fig:fig2}).
+As a result, by considering flatness, the model performs SIL and is expected to make robust predictions in unseen environments by leveraging multiple invariant features.